 Fourth Graders studied the physical and political geography and ancient civilizations of North America.
 Sixth graders focused on the geography, history, and ancient civilizations of Central and South America and the Caribbean Islands, the Middle East and Africa as sixth graders.
 Students in the high school will study world history from approximately 500 CE to the first decades of the 21st century.

 Grade 7 Content Standards

 Building on knowledge from previous years, in particular, Topic I from grade 6, students should be able to:

-Topic 1: Central and South Asia
+Topic 1.
+Central and South Asia